heedrox/triangulame/README.md

 ]
  ```

-### Webpack
+### Vite

-If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can modify the `webpack/base.js` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json'.
+The project uses [Vite](https://vite.dev/) for fast development and optimized production builds.
+You can customize the build by modifying `vite.config.js`.
+Vite provides excellent ES module support, fast HMR, and optimized bundling out of the box.

 ## Deploying Code

-After you run the `npm run build` command, your code will be built into a single bundle located at `dist/bundle.min.js` along with any other assets you project depended.
+After you run the `npm run build` command, your code will be built into optimized files in the `dist/` directory with automatic asset hashing for cache busting.

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.